 - Coronary angiography

-- Cardioversion—Paddles send an electrical signal to reset the pattern of the heart.
+- Cardioversion—send an electrical signal to reset the pattern of the heart.

-Medical device implantation—A device is placed by the heart to track the heart's activity.
-It can also send an electrical signal to correct dangerous rhythms.
-Options include:
+Medical device implantation—placed by the heart to track and correct the heart's activity.
+Types of devices include:

 - Implantable cardioverter defibrillator (ICD)—The device will shock the heart when a dangerous arrhythmia happens.